 A sighting was made in 1979 by John Melville Rowlands, a local businessman, who was fishing on the lake with his cousin.
 They both saw a creature, 8 feet long, with a large head like a football and big eyes.
 The creature swam towards them but disappeared a few yards before reaching their boat

 Two friends went camping at Pant yr Onnen campsite next to Bala lake.
 One hot day they decided to swim the width of the lake and back.
 When they were half way across, a large creature between 12ft to 14ft in length swam underneath them.
 The friends both noticed that it had flippers on its sides which it was using to propel itself downwards.
-It disappeared into the depths and the friends swam back to shore in panic!
+It disappeared into the depths and the friends swam back to shore in a panic!
 The next day they found a very large, dead pike on the shore, with large bite marks on it.

-A lesser known encounter was had by a B Vickers who claimed to have witnessed the monster at close range at the age of 14 in the summer of 1992.
+A lesser-known encounter was had by a B Vickers who claimed to have witnessed the monster at close range at the age of 14 in the summer of 1992.
 "It was twilight and I was on the shingle beach of the lake, in front of the Catamaran Club, looking for flat stones to skim on the lake's calm surface.
 Without thinking, I suddenly turned a full 180 degrees and looked straight at the monster.
 The reason for my sudden turnaround was because it was looking right at me.
 It was about twenty metres away, it's black head and neck clear above the surface of the water."
 The witness was convinced that the animal looked like a plesiosaur and estimated its length to be approximately twelve feet.

 In March 1995, two men from London, Andrew and Paul Delaney, were on a fishing holiday at the Lake.
-The men who knew nothing of the history of Bala's lake monster, were fishing in a boat when they were shocked to see a small head that appeared 80 yards away from them.
-It rose on a long neck until it was about 10 feet out of the water and then as suddenly as it had appeared, it disappeared back in to the lake.
+The men who knew nothing of the history of Bala's lake monster were fishing in a boat when they were shocked to see a small head that appeared 80 yards away from them.
+It rose on a long neck until it was about 10 feet out of the water and then as suddenly as it had appeared, it disappeared back into the lake.

-Later in 1995, in yet another parodic parallel of Loch Ness', a Japanese film crew, staged a three day investigation of the lake in a mini-submarine similar to that of Operation Deepscan.
+Later in 1995, in yet another parodic parallel of Loch Ness', a Japanese film crew, staged a three-day investigation of the lake in a mini-submarine similar to that of Operation Deepscan.
 In keeping with the tradition of lake monster hunting, they did not find the monster.
-The expedition was not completely without success however, as they did manage to obtain a sonar contact with a very large unidentifiable object, moving swiftly beneath the surface.
+The expedition was not completely without success, however, as they did manage to obtain a sonar contact with a very large unidentifiable object, moving swiftly beneath the surface.